 - Your Experimental Risk Assessment in User Administration System must be submitted well in advance of your beamtime (no later than 15 working days), so Diamond Health and Safety team will be able to evaluate it in time for your experiment.

 - Principal Investigator of the proposal must ensure that all members of their experimental team are competent to perform the experiment and operate the sample environment.
-Additional safety training videos for the work on the beamline can be found here.

 3) If you plan to perform the diffraction experiment, all members of your experimental team should be familiar with program DAWN.
+Tutorials which are relevant for users of Beamline I12-JEEP can also be found here: tutorials.

-4) Prepare your portable hard drives for saving a copy of your data.
+5) Prepare your portable hard drives for saving a copy of your data.
 Only hard drives without password protection, formatted under Linux or Windows (excluding exFat) can be used.
-The usual size of diffraction data collected during 3 days at I12 can be 500 GB; the size of tomography data collected during 3 days at I12 can be several TB or more.
+The usual size of diffraction data collected during 3 days at I12 can be 500 GB; the size of tomography data collected during 3 days at Beamline I12-JEEP can be several TB or more.
 Due to the large size of tomography datasets, particularly from time resolved experiments, we recommend remote data transfer to your university via Globus.

 We strongly recommend you set up your portable hard drives on the data dispenser in Data Analysis room before measurements.
 In this case all collected data will be automatically saved to your drives.